Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Condonation: The forgiveness of a matrimonial offense with full knowledge of the circumstances, followed by an acceptance of the offending spouse back into the family.
-A forgiven offense cannot be revived at a later date as a basis for a divorce.
+You cannot revive a forgiven offense later date as a basis for a divorce.
 A legal opinion may be necessary to decide if a matrimonial offense has been condoned by the subsequent actions of the other spouse.

-Common-law spouse: Almost all of the provinces recognize that some men and women live together without getting married.
+Common-law spouse: Almost all of the provinces recognize that some men and women live together without marrying.
 While the precise definition varies from province to province, it means achieving the status of a spouse for some legal purposes, such as support, in the province.

-Confidentiality: People in certain relationships are protected by law from having to give any evidence in court regarding communications between them.
+Confidentiality: Certain people are protected by law from having to give any evidence in court regarding communications between them.
 Communications between a lawyer and a client have this special protection.
 A Court-appointed reconciliator also has this protection with regard to communications made in the course of attempting to reconcile spouses.

 Most professional associations have ethical guidelines regarding the confidentiality of communications between members and their clients.
 These guidelines form a very important part of the professional relationship.
 However, they do not necessarily provide protection from disclosure in Court.